joanaBrit/joanaBrit/README.md

-# 👋 Hi, I'm Joana!
+# Hi, I'm Joana!

-## Positive, energetic, and excited for learning new things, solving problems and creating great user experiences. 🌟
+## Positive, energetic, and excited for learning new things, solving problems, and creating great user experiences. ✨

 ![IMG_2365-crop](https://github.com/user-attachments/assets/7185d1fd-1dda-4a58-8bd4-43b8fcce645d)

 ---

 ### About Me
+**Current Contributions:**

+🌟 Currently contributing to Open-Source projects with the Women Coding Community, where I volunteer and take on challenging tasks.

-- **Active Learner:**
+**Active Learner:**

-🌟 Recently completed a **MOOC Sprint in `Python` and `JavaScript`** with Code First Girls.

-🌟 Currently attending an **8 week in `Python & SQL` course** with Code First Girls.
+🌟 Completed a **MOOC Sprint in `Python` and `JavaScript`** and an **8 week in `Python & SQL` course** with Code First Girls (2024).

-🌟 Contributing to **Open-Source projects** with the Women Coding Community.

-🌟 Participating in the **Cajigo 100 Women in Tech Accelerator Programme**.
+🌟 Participated in the **Cajigo 100 Women in Tech Accelerator Programme** (2024-2025).

-🌟 Regular attendee of tech events to learn from others' experiences and advice.
+**Professional Growth:**
+- Hired as a Junior Python Developer in February 2025, now working as a Full-Stack Developer.
+- Redesigned the Anvil AI website in Figma and currently implementing the design.
+- Learning PostgreSQL, Copilot Studio agents, and Power Automate to expand my technical skill set.

--  **How I challenge myself:**
+**How I challenge myself:**

-🚀 I push myself outside my comfort zone to grow!
+- I push myself outside my comfort zone to grow!

-💡 Participated in my **first Hackathon** with Huddlehive, 2024.
+- Participated in my **first Hackathon** with Huddlehive, 2024.

-💬 Became a **speaker at the Halfstack Event 2024** with Women Coding Community, followed by speaking at online events.
+- Became a **speaker at the Halfstack Event 2024** with Women Coding Community, followed by speaking at online events.

--  **Goals:**
+**Goals:**

 🎯 I want to combine **tech and fashion** in the future, but for now, my focus is on learning and becoming a strong **Full-Stack Engineer**.